TristanBlus/pygeotools/README.md

 [![DOI](https://zenodo.org/badge/73121780.svg)](https://zenodo.org/badge/latestdoi/73121780)

 # pygeotools
-Libraries and command line tools for geospatial data processing and analysis
+Libraries and command line tools for geospatial data processing and analysis.
+This toolkits were modified (fixed some bugges and added a few functions) based on [`pygeotools`](https://github.com/dshean/pygeotools) by D. Shean.

 ## Features
 - Resample/warp rasters to common resolution/extent/projection